Discover the Unknown. Protect the Deep.

 © Marten van Dijl/Greenpeace

 Sandra, lead scientist on this expedition, is a deep-sea ecologist and Greenpeace ocean expert with more than 25 years of experience in marine conservation and scientific research.
-Her scientific heart beats for Vulnerable Marine Ecosystems (VMEs) such as deep-sea corals and sponges.
+The stark contrast between the oceans’ importance to all life on our planet and their systematic exploitation, pollution, and destruction is what drives her work.
+Sandra’s scientific heart beats especially for Vulnerable Marine Ecosystems (VMEs) such as deep-sea coral reefs, sponge gardens, and hydrothermal vents.
 When she’s not immersed in all things ocean, she’s an avid ballroom and latin dancer, loves tending to her rooftop garden, and loses herself in poetry, theater, or interior design.

 © Greenpeace